-Created by Juan de Villanueva and the botanist Gomez Ortega for Charles III in 1781, this opulent garden counts with more than 30.000 plants from all around the world.
+Created by Juan de Villanueva and the botanist Gomez Ortega for Charles III in 1781, this opulent garden has more than 30.000 plants from all around the world.
 Surrounded by beauty, it makes you forget reality.

-Would you like a free tour by Europe without leaving Madrid?
+Would you like a free tour of Europe without leaving Madrid?
 If the answer is yes, then this is the place you have to visit.
-It offers a quick route of 17 European monuments, transforming it into a fun and out of the ordinary journey where you can take a closer look at the most famous wonders in Europe.
+It offers a quick route of 17 European monuments, transforming it into a fun and out-of-the-ordinary journey where you can take a closer look at the most famous wonders in Europe.

 Gardens of Sabatini

-This neoclassical-style garden it’s located in front of the Royal Palace and is one of the most fascinating places in the old centre of Madrid.
+This neoclassical-style garden it’s located in front of the Royal Palace and is one of the most fascinating places in the old centre.
+It is also one of the most beautiful parks in Madrid.
 Its plants and vegetation are carefully cutted in geometric forms, highlighting its beauty and statues.

 Casa de Campo

-It’s considered the largest green space of the country due to its 1.722 acres, it was declared a Royal Forest and crown land until the days of the Second Republic.
-Now that it’s a public space, it offers to its visitants a huge variety of activities!
-You can hire a kayak and sail in its lake, take the cable car, enter the amusement park, visit the Zoo aquarium or do running and cycling on its numerous paths.
+It’s considered the largest green space in the country due to its 1.722 acres.
+Furthermore, it was declared a Royal Forest and crown land until the days of the Second Republic.
+Now that it’s a public space, it offers its visitants a huge variety of activities!
+You can hire a kayak and sail in its lake, take the cable car, enter the amusement park, visit the Zoo aquarium, or go running and cycling on its numerous paths.